Description and information

 - At least one representative of the team needs to be participating in the race Google Hangouts conference call.
 Links will be sent before each race.

 - GTR24H may use any videos, photos, logos, or images made public by the team or team members in any type of content concerning the team.
+This includes the team car livery and logo for both commercial and promotional purposes.

-- First offense: warning.
+- First offence: warning.